 While I was a stay-at-home mum, I was always creative and got really into upcycling and creating new pieces from old stuff.
-Then three years ago, I met Amy and found my perfect job.
-I’ve discovered a bigger love for different designs and styles and periods of jewellery.
+Then five years ago, I met Amy and found my perfect job.
+I’ve discovered a bigger love for different designs, styles and periods of jewellery.

 The best part of the job for me is redesigning older, maybe outdated, pieces of jewellery.
-From creating the design using my artistic skills to draw an image and then using the stones to make a new piece to suit what a customer would like is my favourite thing.
+From creating the design using my artistic skills to drawing an image and then using the stones to make a new piece to suit what a customer would like – this is my favourite thing.

 This is my first venture into jewellery coming from a strong retail background.
 For me, it’s all about the people.
 Giving customers an excellent experience when they come in to the shop is what I love.
 I’ve found it fascinating discovering the stories behind some of the jewellery we sell and sharing that with customers is so much fun.